thepassle/module-graph/README.md

 # Module graph

 Creates a module graph based on a given entrypoint.
-Supports ESM, monorepos, import attributes, and is extensible via plugins.
+Supports ESM, monorepos, import attributes, typescript (via a plugin) and is extensible via plugins.
 Builds on top of [`es-module-lexer`](https://www.npmjs.com/package/es-module-lexer) for scanning a module's imports, and [`@rollup/plugin-node-resolve`](https://www.npmjs.com/package/@rollup/plugin-node-resolve) for module resolution (without using `Rollup` directly).

 ## Installation